rbisdorff/Digraph3/docSphinx/tutorial.rst

 Rating-by-ranking
 .................

-We are going to rank together the Universities **and** 9-tiles average score lower-closed limits (see tutorial on `rating with learned quantile norms <Rating-Tutorial-label>` ).
+We are going to rank together the Universities **and** 9-tiles average score lower-closed limits (see tutorial on :ref:`rating with learned quantile norms <Rating-Tutorial-label>`).
 Therefore we need, first, to estimate these 9-tiling limits per academic discipline.

 .. code-block:: pycon
    :name: performanceQuantiles